 First, for more on why you pay for a volunteer vacation.

 The history of the term "volunteer vacations" is hard to define as it is a relatively new term in the English lexicon.
 Many churches have conducted missions for both general help and for religious conversion.
 The American government recognized the positive effect on its own citizens and the world when it was created.
-According to this government organization, "the Peace Corps traces its roots and mission to 1960, when then Senator John F. Kennedy challenged students at the University of Michigan to serve their country in the cause of peace by living and working in developing countries.
+According to this government organization, "the Peace Corps traces its roots and mission to 1960 when then-Senator John F. Kennedy challenged students at the University of Michigan to serve their country in the cause of peace by living and working in developing countries.
 From that inspiration grew an agency of the federal government devoted to world peace and friendship."

-Whether you decide you want to volunteer your time in the United States restoring wilderness areas with the Sierra Club or American Hiking Society, or feel you're up for the adventure that comes with long-term international volunteering with the Peace Corps, or scientific research related programs such as Earthwatch offers, or even short term volunteer vacations with a group like Globe Aware, you are likely to feel more profoundly connected to this wonderful planet we live on.
+Whether you decide you want to volunteer your time in the United States restoring wilderness areas with the Sierra Club or American Hiking Society or feel you're up for the adventure that comes with long-term international volunteering with the Peace Corps or scientific research-related programs such as Earthwatch offers, or even short term volunteer vacations with a group like Globe Aware, you are likely to feel more profoundly connected to this wonderful planet we live on.
 It can be a challenge, but it's almost always worth it.
-And if you've already done lots of traditional travel, particularly organized group travel, you owe it to yourself to try volunteer vacations as an alternative way to experience and, most importantly help the world.
+And if you've already done lots of traditional travel, particularly organized group travel, you owe it to yourself to try volunteer vacations as an alternative way to experience and, most importantly, help the world.

 Written by Dr. Ken Dorman, Board Member, Globe Aware